Kardiad/Post_it_proyect/README.md

        Event loop in front end to optimize pull request and observable desing
        Table now admits emojis 😀
  - version 1.8.9
-       Movemet is fixed at this frame, in other words, you can't move the note in other width and height that the window
+       Movemet is fixed at frame, in other words, you can't move the over the window

  ## Wishlist or objectives comming soon